Catholic Studies

 More Details

-Dr. Tony Alonso, Aquinas Assistant Professor of Theology and Culture; Director of Catholic Studies
+Dr. Tony Alonso, Aquinas Associate Professor of Theology and Culture; Director of Catholic Studies

 Dr. Susan Reynolds, Assistant Professor of Catholic Studies

-Dr. Anthony A. Briggman, Associate Professor of Early Christianity
+Dr. Anthony A. Briggman, Dr. Andrew J. and Georgia L. Ekonomou Distinguished Associate Professor of Patristic Theology

-Dr. Steffen Lösel, Associate Professor in the Practice of Systematic Theology
+Dr. Steffen Lösel, Professor in the Practice of Systematic Theology

 Dr. Marie Friedmann Marquardt, Scholar-in-Residence